-Title: Council Plan Mid-Year Progress Report 2021-22 Purpose: To advise Cabinet on progress of our Council Plan priorities.
-Recommendation: That Cabinet agrees to: a) Approve the Council Plan Mid- Year Progress Report as set out at appendix one; b) note the status of the Council's performance indicators and actions at appendices two and three; and c) refer this report to the Audit and Scrutiny Committee for further consideration.
+Title: Council Plan Mid-Year Progress Report 2021-22 Purpose: To advise the Audit and Scrutiny Committee on progress of our Council Plan priorities.
+Recommendation: That the Audit and Scrutiny Committee agrees to: a) Note the Council Plan Mid-Year Progress Report as set out at appendix one; and b) note the status of the Council's performance indicators and actions at appendices two and three.